AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 After the shave, you want to rinse away the shave cream residue and do a final splash with cold water.
 This helps close the pores, tighten and refresh the skin.

 Lastly, apply a toning and soothing aftershave with salicylic acid.
-Many face balms and moisturizers even work well as an after shave for men, since they prevent moisture loss and serve as nourishing shields against bacteria.
-Just make sure they have some soothing ingredient, like aloe, calendula and chamomile.
-Personally, we endorse using a proper after shave for men if you’ve got one.
+Many face balms and men's face moisturizers can double as an aftershave for men, since they can prevent moisture loss and nourish the skin.
+Just make sure they have some soothing ingredient, like aloe, calendula and chamomile to calm the skin after shaving.
+Personally, we endorse using a proper aftershave for men if you’ve got one.
 This step helps keep pores clean, soothe the skin and minimize bumps and ingrown hairs.
 Avoid anything drying—namely those alcohol-tinged aftershave for men.

 Why Choose urth?